cfryerdev/workshope-mfe-react/README.md

     pnpm init
     ```

-3) Next we want to create a few directories and populate them.
+3) Next we want to create a few directories that represents our solution structure.
     ```
     mkdir host
     mkdir remotes